Simultaneous shape and topology optimization of wings: Optimization formulation

 \subsection{Sensitivity analysis}

-The sensitivities of the objective- and three constraint functions seen in \eqref{eq:opt} with respect to both shape- and topology design variables are obtained using a coupled adjoint method.
+The sensitivities, with respect to both shape- and topology design variables, of the objective- and three constraint functions seen in \eqref{eq:opt} are obtained using a coupled adjoint method.
 In the general case, the augmented Lagrangian function $\mathcal{F}$ of the function $f$ is considered.
-The residuals of the panel method and of the Finite Element Method from \eqref{eq:aerostate} and \eqref{eq:femRes}, respectively, can be added to a functional $f$, multiplied with their respective arbitrary Lagrangian multipliers, $\bm{\lambda}_a$ and $\bm{\lambda}_s$:
+The residuals of the panel method and Finite Element Method from \eqref{eq:aerostate} and \eqref{eq:femRes}, respectively, can be added to a functional $f$, multiplied with their respective arbitrary Lagrangian multipliers, $\bm{\lambda}_a$ and $\bm{\lambda}_s$:

-By differentiating the augmented Lagrangian function and reordering the terms, the one way coupled adjoint equations can be set up, and solved sequentially:
+By differentiating the augmented Lagrangian function and reordering the terms, the one-way coupled adjoint equations can be set up, and solved sequentially:

 The sensitivities are then retrieved by:

 It is noted that when the objective functional is the compliance function, $f=C$, the structural adjoint is retrieved as the negative displacement field, $\bm{\lambda}_s=-\mathbf{u}$.